bigscience-workshop/bigscience/train/tr8-104B-wide/README.md

 - go deep (many layers)
 - go wide (huge hidden size)

 For this experiment we chose to 'go wide' and thus made the hidden size extra wide and had to adjust depth to still remain at 104B.
-Using the hidden/layers ration of 512 instead of the usual 150-200.
+Using the hidden/layers ratio of 512 instead of the usual 150-200.

 ## Environment